-USPS Sustainability Report Card Success
+USPS Sustainability Scorecard Success

 We have achieved our interim goals and are on track to achieve all goals except for the postal vehicle petroleum usage goal.
 The Postal Service has continued to make great strides in reducing energy and water intensity.
 In fact, we surpassed both goals this year.

 Chief Sustainability Officer Thomas G. Day notes that, “While our fiscal challenges are significant, we are proud that we are on track in four of the five Scorecard goals.
-And in 2012, we surpassed two of the goals with impressive reductions in energy and potable water intensity.
+And in 2013, we surpassed two of the goals with notable reductions in energy and potable water intensity.
 We will continue to press forward by fostering innovations and achieving legislative changes to provide a pathway for greater sustainability in all aspects of our business.”